 Knowing how the distance of your shots will be affected by the new clubs goes a long way in determining the set’s worth to the golfer.

-By running the irons through testing, we are able to detect how accurate the iron is to players of all skill levels.
+By running the forged irons through testing, we are able to detect how accurate the forged iron is to players of all skill levels.

-When the feel is right on an iron set, the golfer gains a better sense of confidence with their shotmaking.
+When the feel is right on a forged iron set, the golfer gains a better sense of confidence with their shotmaking.

-Durability is very important in an iron set because the clubs must be able to last throughout the years after the golfer makes the purchase.
-When judging durability of the club, it is wise to look at three different areas; the clubhead, the shaft and the grip.
+Durability is very important in a forged iron set because the clubs must be able to last throughout the years after the golfer makes the purchase.
+When judging the club’s durability, it is wise to look at three different areas; the club head, the shaft, and the grip.

-Another area that iron sets can provide value to the buyer is by providing more in the way of extra clubs in the set or through higher quality construction or materials in the creation of the clubs.
+Another area that golf irons can provide value to the buyer is by providing more in the way of extra clubs in the set or through higher quality construction or materials in the creation of the clubs.

 Questions & Answers

-A forged iron differs from your typical cavity-backed iron because it is made from one piece of steel.
-In comparison, cavity-backed irons are usually made from a mixture of composite materials with the steel that makes the clubhead lighter for improved clubhead speed.
+A forged iron differs from your typical cavity back irons because it is made from one piece of steel.
+In comparison, cavity back irons are usually made from a mixture of composite materials with steel, making the clubhead lighter for improved speed.

 Forged irons are thinner with smaller sweet spots on the face because they are used primarily by advanced golfers who don’t need the help of a game-improvement iron like most mid-level handicappers.

-By playing with a forged iron, the golfer is given far greater control on their iron shots.
-This feature allows them to shape their shots with more input, rather than having irons that simply get the ball into the air and down the fairway.
+By playing with forged iron, the golfer is given far greater control over their iron shots.
+This feature allows them to shape their shots with more input, rather than having golf irons that simply get the ball into the air and down the fairway.